 It’s important to understand when Euripides’ play about Medea was first performed in Greece, Athenians believed themselves to be racially superior to foreigners.
 Their patriarchal society believed women to be subservient to men and didn’t allow them to vote.

-Now given this historical context, let’s take a look at how Euripides used role reversals to pull apart popular beliefs during this time.
+Given this historical context, let’s examine how Euripides used role reversals to dismantle popular beliefs at the time.
 Remember, Athenians held deeply religious beliefs about their gods and goddesses and would already know any stories surrounding them.

-Jason was cast as the typical youthful hero who comes from Greece.
-The gods, Hera especially, favored him on his path to greatness.
+Jason was cast as the typical youthful hero from Greece.
+The gods, especially Hera, favored him on his path to greatness.
 Then there’s Medea, a foreign woman, a witch; Athenians viewed her as a barbarian.
-Definitely not the hero of the story.
+She is definitely not the hero of the story.

 By the time Medea murders her children, the audience is already on her side.
 It’s understood she’s a deeply loving mother who knows how horrible the crime she’s about to commit is.
 However, by ending Jason’s lineage, she destroys everything he has left.
 She chose revenge over love, and while she wouldn’t change her decision, it will always haunt her.